WebFiori/docs/command-line-interface.md

 * [Coloring Output](#coloring-output)

 ## Introduction
 One of the features of the framework is the ability to run it as a command line application using terminal.
-This can be usefull if the server that the application is deployed in have SSH access.
+This can be useful if the server that the application is deployed in have SSH access.
 The command line interface of the framework has a limit functionality but the developer can extend it by creating custom commands.

 After completing the next set of tutorials, the developer should be able to use the framework using CLI.
 Also, he should be able to create his own custom commands and run them.

 ## Setup
-Depending on the operating system that will be in use, the run way may differ.
+Depending on the operating system that will be in use, the execution way may differ.
 But there is one thing which is common.
-The first thing is that we must know where PHP interpeter is installed.
+The first thing is that we must know where PHP interpreter is installed.
 After that, the folder that contain the executable must be added to `PATH` environment variable.
 This situation is applicable to Windows OS.

 If a WebFiori application based is created and the developer is inside project folder, the following output would be seen when running the command `php webfiori`: